UCL-Biosciences/2025-11-03-Biosciences/index.md

 {% endif %}
 </p>
 <p>We are dedicated to providing a positive and accessible learning environment for all.
-  We do not require participants to provide documentation of disabilities or disclose any unnecessary personal information.
-  However, we do want to help create an inclusive, accessible experience for all participants.
-  We encourage you to share any information that would be helpful to make your Carpentries experience accessible.
-  To request an accommodation for this workshop, please fill out the
-  <a href="https://carpentries.typeform.com/to/B2OSYaD0">accommodation request form</a>.
-  If you have questions or need assistance with the accommodation form please <a href="mailto:team@carpentries.org">email us</a>.
 </p>
 <p>
   <a href="https://glosario.carpentries.org/">Glosario</a> is a multilingual glossary